panukatan/bagyo/README.md

 precipitation.
 Tropical cyclones, warm-core low-pressure systems, form over warm oceans where temperatures exceed 26°C, precipitated by the release of latent heat from condensation.
-These cyclones, known by various names depending on the region, have organized circulations and develop primarily in tropical and subtropical waters, except in regions with cooler sea surface temperatures and high vertical wind shears.
+These cyclones, known by various names depending on the region, have organised circulations and develop primarily in tropical and subtropical waters, except in regions with cooler sea surface temperatures and high vertical wind shears.
 They reach peak intensity over warm tropical waters and weaken upon landfall, often causing extensive damage before dissipating.

-The Philippines frequently experiences tropical cyclones (called **bagyo** in the Filipino language) because of its geographical position.
+The Philippines frequently experiences tropical cyclones (called
+***bagyo*** - pronounced /baɡˈjo/, \[bɐɡˈjo\] - in the Filipino language) because of its geographical position.
 These cyclones typically bring heavy rainfall, leading to widespread flooding, as well as strong winds that cause significant damage to human life, crops, and property.
 Data on cyclones are collected and curated by the [Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA)](https://www.pagasa.dost.gov.ph/).

 This package contains Philippine tropical cyclone data from 2017 to 2020